Ryan Quigley

-Ryan Andrew Quigley (born January 26, 1990) is a former American football punter.
-He was signed by the Chicago Bears after going undrafted in the 2012 NFL Draft.
-He played college football at Boston College.
+Ryan A. Quigley (born January 26, 1990) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Boston College Eagles and was signed by the Chicago Bears after going undrafted in the 2012 NFL draft.

-He has played for the New York Jets, Philadelphia Eagles, Jacksonville Jaguars, Arizona Cardinals, and Minnesota Vikings.
+He was also a member of the New York Jets, Philadelphia Eagles, Jacksonville Jaguars, Arizona Cardinals, and Minnesota Vikings.

 Early life

 Quigley attended North Myrtle Beach High School, where he played for the football team.
 In his senior year, Quigley led the state of South Carolina in yards per punt with 46.
 He also played kicker, and made six of eight field goals, and kicked 93 percent of his kickoffs for touchbacks.
 He was later named first-team All-State by the Associated Press along with being named the South Carolina Special Teams Player of the Year.

 College career

 Quigley attended Boston College.
 As a freshman in 2008, he finished with 59 punts for 2,334 net yards for a 39.6 average.
 In 2009, Quigley broke the school record for the most punts in a season with 77, and he would later break the record a year later with 79.
 Overall, in the 2009 season, he finished with 77 punts for 3,145 net yards for a 40.8 average.
 As a junior in 2010, he finished with 79 punts for 3,282 net yards for a 41.5 average.
 In his senior year, he was ranked fourth in the nation for punts inside the 20-yard line with 28.
 Overall, in the 2011 season, he finished with 69 punts for 2,657 net yards for a 38.5 average.
 He is the school's all-time leader in career punts with 283 punts for 11,418 yards.